- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 A true knot forms when the baby moves in a way that causes the umbilical cord to twist into a tight knot.
 While some knots remain loose and do not cause harm, a tight knot can block blood flow, depriving the baby of oxygen and nutrients.

-If left undetected, true knots can lead to fetal distress, brain injury, or even death.
+If left undetected, true knots can lead to brain damage or even death.
 Proper monitoring is crucial for identifying and addressing this risk.

 Oligohydramnios (Low Amniotic Fluid)